scizen9/SEDM-Docs/source/Quick.rst

 9. Redo an object.
 If you wish to redo an object because of improper aperture placement, or for any other reason simply type:
     * ``make redo_PTF15drk`` (e.g., for A/B pair)
     * ``make redo_PTF15drk_obs1_0`` (e.g., for a single-frame observation)
-10. You can then re-place the aperture and remake the extracted spectrum by typing
+    * You can then re-place the aperture
-     * ``make science`` or
-     * ``make sp_PTF15drk.npy`` (e.g.)
-     * Using the ``make science`` command is recommended, since it will re-generate the report (see step 11).
-11. If you typed ``make science`` to initiate the data reduction, then an ascii report on the reductions is generated in the file ``report.txt``.
+10. If you typed ``make science`` to initiate the data reduction, then an ascii report on the reductions is generated in the file ``report.txt``.
+You can also re-generate it by typing ``make report``.
-12. Most results and diagnostic plots are now automatically copied to the UT date subdirectory on the documentation web server in the directory `linked here`_.
+11. Most results and diagnostic plots are now automatically copied to the UT date subdirectory on the documentation web server in the directory `linked here`_.
 Consult this page to check aperture placement, etc.

 .. _linked here: http://www.astro.caltech.edu/sedm/redux/

-13. When the night is complete, we now use an automatic script to upload any resulting spectra with quality 1 or 2 to the marshal.
+12. When the night is complete, we now use an automatic script to upload any resulting spectra with quality 1 or 2 to the marshal.
 To generate an e-mail report on the entire night of data reductions and initiate the automatic upload of the resulting good spectra to the marshal, please enter:
      * ``make finalreport``